 In the case of income producing properties - rental houses for example - we may use a third approach to value.
 In this scenario, the amount of revenue the property produces is taken into consideration along with other rents in the area for comparable properties to derive the current value.

 The Bottom Line

-Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
-The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueDepending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
-At the end of the day, an appraiser from Hidden Creek Appraisal will guarantee you attain the most accurate property value, so you can make wise real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+It is important to note that while the appraised value is probably the strongest indication of what a house is worth, it may not be the final sales price.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Hidden Creek Appraisal will help you get the most accurate property value, so you can make wise real estate decisions.